 Grips can come in many shapes, sizes and textures.
 When selecting a grip and looking at the different textures available there are some things that should be taken into consideration; the climate you play in, whether your hands perspire a lot and the overall feel of the grip to you.

-Some people like tacky grips, like leather for example, and others like cord grips which feel a bit harder, some people like grips which are round and others like a rib in the back.
-For me the texture is only important in how it feels for you.
+Some people like tacky grips, like leather for example, and others like cord grips which feel a bit harder, some people like grips that are round and others like a rib in the back.
+For me, the texture is only important in how it feels for you.